IcebearTopGun/quest/README.md

     a.
 Uncomment VPC creation in lib/shared-vps.ts
     b.
 Uncomment get Image line 28 in lib/ecs-stack/ts
     c.
 Uncomment get Image line 52 in lib/ec2-stack/ts
-3. If success localstack goes to success, your AWS resoruces will deploy without failure
+3. If localstack goes to success, your AWS resoruces will deploy without failure
 4. Revert back the commented parts and proceed with AWS deployment
 ```